Welcome to Year 1

 PE this term

-Miss Sleem's Class: Mondays- Real PE (personal development and coordination)
+Miss Sleem's Class: Mondays- Real PE (cognitive development and static/dynamic balances)

 Phonics and Spelling